 With an impeccable operation through the years, in 1996 DAP starts carrying out Off-Shore flights in Argentina for SIPETROL, international subsidiary to ENAP in this country.
 Eventually, in 2002 it based one of its AS 355 F2 helicopters permanently at the BRM base located near Faro Vírgenes, eastern entrance of the Magallanes Strait.
 This way, DAP Helicópteros Argentina is born, a legally constituted company with Argentinean staff.

-Today, DAP Helicópteros holds an impressive record of over 100.000 flight hours and almost 30 years in the most demanding of conditions, without an accident that may put in risk the integrity of passengers or crew.
+Today, DAP Helicópteros holds an impressive record of over 100.000 flight hours and almost 30 years in the most demanding of conditions.

 In 2004, and thanks to the incorporation of new helicopters, DAP starts to build a network of air medical rescue services across the country, creating AeroRescate S.A., which today has bases in Antofagasta, Región Metropolitana, Punta Arenas and Antarctica.